YaroslavaMalaya/DatingApp/README.md

 - `bcryptjs`: Utilized for hashing and salting user passwords before storing them in the database, providing security against password theft.
 - `busboy`: A streaming parser for HTML form data for Node.js, used for parsing form submissions with file uploads.
+- `cors`: Middleware that enables Cross-Origin Resource Sharing (CORS).
+It allows you to specify which domains can access your server resources, enhancing security and control over who can interact with your application.
 - `express`: The core web application framework that provides tools for routing, handling requests, and rendering views.
 - `express-session`: A session management middleware that allows you to manage user sessions with various storage capabilities.
 - `gridfs-stream`: A streaming file system for MongoDB using GridFS, allowing for storage and retrieval of large files such as images.